ArafatShweiki/movies-site/README.md

 ## Development and review disclosure

-The project requirements, branding, feature choices, and visual changes were directed by the student, while Codex was used to generate and revise the application source code.
-The student did **not** directly edit the source code.

-The student's hands-on work included:

-- Choosing the **Strex** name and requesting the carousel, watchlist, profile, softer palette, first-name account display, and Google sign-in
-- Configuring and activating OMDb
-- Creating and configuring the Firebase project
-- Enabling authentication providers
-- Publishing and testing Realtime Database security rules
-- Testing authentication, profiles, favourites, watchlists, data isolation, and catalogue permissions
-- Configuring Firebase Admin credentials and verifying the catalogue importer
-- Running the final tests, linter, and production build

-These contributions are documented as student-directed, AI-assisted development and manual configuration/testing, not as direct manual source-code edits.

-## Development and review disclosure

 The student selected the project requirements, branding, feature priorities, and visual direction.
 Codex generated and revised the application source code.
 The student did **not** directly edit the source code.

 The student's hands-on contribution included: